equinor/procosys-preservation-api/README.md

 # pcs-preservation-api
-Backend for the preservation module in Project Completion System (ProCoSys (PCS)).
+REST API for the preservation module in Project Completion System (ProCoSys (PCS)).

 It exposes a REST API and is an ASP.NET Core 3.1 application using Entity Framework Core 3.1.